Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

 The NEO GUI wallet is one of the ‘official’ desktop wallets for NEO.
 This means that it was developed by the NEO developers.

 It is a GUI wallet, meaning it will allow users to interact with it via a graphical user interface.

-The NEO GUI is a synchronising wallet, which means that it downloads the blockchain onto your system.
+The NEO GUI is a synchronizing wallet, which means that it downloads the blockchain onto your system.
 This can take a significant amount of time to download, as well as take up a lot of space on your hard drive.
-Once the sync is complete, NEO GUI allows users to create a new wallet with password protection, and also allows users to take a back up of their wallet by importing their private key in WIF or HEX format.
+Once the sync is complete, NEO GUI allows users to create a new wallet with password protection and also allows users to take a backup of their wallet by importing their private key in WIF or HEX format.